 At this time we have no new instructions about Grades 8 and 9 student timetabling, but we currently anticipate that Grades 8 and 9 students will advance to the next grade level in each subject, with exceptions to be made on an individual, case-by-case basis according to student’s demonstrated ability to succeed at the next level.

-Student timetables will be available in September.
-If there is more news about this, we'll include it in our August newsletter.
-We expect that the first day of school, September 2nd, will have all students attending as follows: Grade 9s at 9AM; Grade 10s at 10 AM; Grade 11s at 11 AM; Grade 12s at 12 Noon; and Grade 8s at 12:30.
+Student timetables will be available when school is open.
+If there is more news about this, we'll include it on this website.
+We expect that the first day of school, will have all students attending as follows: Grade 9s at 9AM; Grade 10s at 10 AM; Grade 11s at 11 AM; Grade 12s at 12 Noon; and Grade 8s at 12:30.
 We'll update this information in August, but we are inviting all Grade 8 Parents to join the students on the first day.
-There'll be an opportunity to meet with the Principal, Mr. Geoff Taylor, and our new Vice Principal, Ms Karen Coflin, at 1:30 PM in the Staffroom on September 2nd.
+There'll be an opportunity to meet with the Principal, Mr. Geoff Taylor, and our new Vice Principal, Ms Karen Coflin, at 1:30 PM in the Staffroom on the first day back.
 We also have a Grade 8 Parent Night planned for October 16th at 6:30 PM in our cafeteria.

 Scholarship Awards, and Bursary information: "Thank-you letters" can be sent in by mail, attention Mr. J. den Otter, Britannia Secondary School, 1001 Cotton Drive, Vancouver, V5L3T4, or by email to firstname.lastname@example.org.
 You will be notified by mail if we have your correct address, or by email if we have that, when your scholarship or bursary money is available.
 Be sure you have provided us with proof of registration if that is a requirement of your award.